ZAdamMac/Tapestry/DOCUMENTATION.md

 It is currently required due to software limitations that the recent version of GnuPG is installed as the primary instance.
 That is to say, a call to `gpg` should instantiate the latest version of it installed.

 ## Complete Explanation of Configuration
-*Tapestry stores its user-adjustable configuration files in `tapestry.cfg` which it expects to find in the same directory.
+Tapestry stores its user-adjustable configuration files in `tapestry.cfg` which it expects to find in the same directory.
 If you are testing against a development version of tapestry, it will instead look for `tapestry-test.cfg` in the same area.

+*As of version 1.0 the use of the --init and --setup functions to modify or generate the configuration files was considered deprecated and future versions will not include like function.
+When modifying configuration the current best practice is to use the text editor of choice.*

 ### Environment Variables